troe27/UU-GWAS06/docs/index.md

 - Click on the GTEx Gene V8 bar plots corresponding to the _CRYBA4_ and _CRYBB1_ genes.

 	- in what tissue is each gene most abundant?
 	- what do you notice when you compare the expression plots for the two genes?
-It would be easier to download the two images and inspect them side by side.
+It might be easier to download the two images and inspect them side by side.